 If there’s one thing homeowners know, it’s that water is the enemy.
 From ice dams to pin-hole pipe leaks, roof leaks to failed angle stops – a little water leak can do a LOT of damage to a home.
-The ideal of course is to avoid potential water damage by correcting issues before they become a major problem.
+The ideal, of course, is to avoid potential water damage by correcting issues before they become a major problem.
 Unfortunately, proactive measures aren’t always enough to impede the cruel aquatic tricks our homes play on us.
 When the leak can’t be predicted, the next best bet is to catch a leak before it causes major damage.
-The search for an easy to install, reliable water leak detector eventually led us to the Flume entire property water monitor, which does a whole lot more than just water leak detection.
-Before I dive into the Flume water leak detector review, I’ll share a couple painful incidents that could have been mitigated with a Flume water monitor installed.
+The search for an easy-to-install, reliable water leak detector eventually led us to the Flume entire property water monitor, which does a whole lot more than just water leak detection.
+Before I dive into the Flume water leak detector review, I’ll share a couple of painful incidents that could have been mitigated with a Flume water monitor installed.

 Editor’s Note: Please see updated coverage of the Flume 2 at the end of the article